oracle-livelabs/adb/json/mongodb-api/introduction/introduction.md

 Estimated Lab Time: 60 minutes

-Watch this quick video to know why JSON in Oracle Autonomous Database is awesome.
+Watch this quick video to know why JSON in Oracle Autonomous AI Database is awesome.

 [Youtube video about JSON in Oracle Database](youtube:yiGFO139ftg)